JaySkyworker/AspNetCore.Identity.Localization/README.md

 #### ConventionalDisplayMetadataProvider

-For Display name, the provider is based on conventions and tries to find metadata based on the following naming scheme:
+For Display name, the provider is based on conventions and tries to find resource key based on the following naming scheme:

 > [[Namespace_]TypeName_]PropertyName

-The provider will try to get values of the following keys, stopping on the first where it succeeds:
+The provider will search resource key from more specific to less, stopping on the first where it succeeds:

 - `App_Areas_Identity_Pages_Account_LoginModel_InputModel_Email`